GB News

-The investigation launched into a breach of Ofcom's standards on 12 November 2023, was the subject of 14 separate investigations into the compliance of Ofcom's impartiality rules, including cases of potential breaches of the rule that, apart from in exceptional circumstances, politicians should not act as newsreaders, reporters or interviewers.
-As of 17 March 2025, Ofcom has dropped all of its remaining impartiality investigations following a High Court decision, in GB News favour, that overturned Ofcom's previous findings, that were all ruled unlawful.
+The investigation launched into a breach of Ofcom's standards on 12 November 2023 was the subject of 14 investigations into the compliance of Ofcom's impartiality rules, including cases of potential breaches of the rule that, apart from in exceptional circumstances, politicians should not act as newsreaders, reporters or interviewers.
+As of 17 March 2025, Ofcom has dropped all of its remaining impartiality investigations following a High Court decision, in GB News's favour, that overturned Ofcom's previous findings, which were all ruled unlawful.
+In light of this decision, Ofcom intended to tighten its rules to prevent politicians from acting as presenters on TV or radio, but dropped the proposals following opposition from GB News and Rupert Murdoch's News UK.
+GB News has made substantial losses in every year of operation, with losses covered by further funding from its owners totalling £141 million as of 2025.